senarvi/senarvi.github.io/_posts/2015-12-09-the-fundamental-measures-in-information-theory-and-probability-theory.md

 ---
 layout: post
 title: "The fundamental measures in information theory and probability theory"
-description: "Entropy, mutual information, cross-entropy, Kullback-Leibler divergence, and perplexity"
+description: "Entropy, conditional entropy, mutual information, cross-entropy, Kullback-Leibler divergence, and perplexity"
 category:
 tags: []
 use_math: true
 ---
 {% include JB/setup %}

-## Entropy, mutual information, cross-entropy, and KL divergence
+### Entropy, mutual information, cross-entropy, and KL divergence

 **Entropy** measures the uncertainty in the outcome of a random process.
 Consider the random process of tossing a coin.
 If the coin is fair, entropy is